 "Australian Liam Barry went to Nablus as part of a protest movement but he and the other seven foreigners arrested later weren't demonstrating or protesting but instead had entered the Balata refugee camp urging soldiers not to damage homes as they searched them and arranging for injured people to go to hospital.
 Israeli troops didn't stop him from entering Nablus and at first soldiers he encountered during Israel's invasion of the city ignored the foreign nationals but that changed late on Saturday when Israeli soldiers surrounded the group and at gunpoint ordered them into a truck.
 It would now appear that Israel intends to deport the eight for no more than being in the area despite the fact that Nablus would actually be under full Palestinian control were it not for the Israeli military invasion and that Israel has no legal jurisdiction inside the city.
 Liam Barry said he and the others arrested had been manacled hand and foot during their ordeal and were now being moved again."

 From Liam Barry's website:

 "An Israeli Military Unit consisting of six men in the alleyway ahead and two soldiers behind us put the shits up us.
 Some one behind me said, "we're in trouble" another one of the girls said, "let there be one spokes person."
 We excitedly chatted among our selves as we were forced to halt, knowing the fact that our rest place was only seconds away and we slowly tried earnestly to get to freedom's door.
 The Commander about twenty meters ahead yelled at us to stop now!
 At the same time three or four soldiers asked us to raise our hands, now, surrounded us!
 Now!
 Now!
-Was the order given?"
+Was the order given?" (website no longer current)

 The red arrow on the map below points at Building 5, in the approximate vicinity of Rooom 16.
 We'll provide pointers to the right area around Campus for you.